 Tips & Tricks for Mortars

-Mortaring can be made a lot easier if you dry-roast the spices in a pan beforehand.
+Mortaring can be easier if you dry-roast the spices in a pan beforehand.
 This makes them a little more mellow.
 This extra effort is worth it, especially with hard spices such as caraway or fenugreek.
-The addition of salt or sugar (depending on what fits the recipe) also makes the grinding process easier and ensures a finer powder.
+Adding salt or sugar (depending on what fits the recipe) also makes the grinding process easier and ensures a finer powder.

 2. Grind Spices with the Coffee Grinder

-A good tip for anyone who still has an old-hand coffee grinder in the corner: coffee grinders can be wonderfully misused and used as a spice grinder.
-Even very small amounts of spices can be easily ground with the screw grinder.
+A good tip for anyone who still has an old-hand coffee grinder in the corner is that coffee grinders can be misused and used as a spice grinder.
+Even small amounts of spices can be easily ground with the screw grinder.

 Compared to the mortar, the coffee grinder also gets along well with very hard spices such as caraway or fenugreek.
-Only with hard cinnamon sticks, it become problematic because they easily get wedged in the grinder.
+It becomes problematic only with hard cinnamon sticks because they easily get wedged in the grinder.

-If you also use the same grinder for coffee and spices, you have to expect that the spices will smell a little like coffee or the coffee will smell like spices.
+If you also use the same grinder for coffee and spices, you have to expect that the spices will smell a little like coffee or smell like spices.

 Benefits of Coffee Grinder